jhatfieldkc/pushToGit/readme.md

-# Readme File!
+# Hello World!

-Hello World!
+This is a readme for our first project!